-Students interested in applying for on-campus housing must complete an HNU Housing Application and submit a security deposit.
+Students interested in applying for on-campus housing must complete an HNU Housing Application and submit a housing deposit as well as proof of immunizations.

 Each student in residence must sign a Residence Life Contract before receiving her/his room key.
 This contract should be read carefully as students will be held responsible for its terms and conditions.
 In the standard Residence Life Contract, students must leave the halls during Winter break and meals are not covered during the Thanksgiving and Spring breaks.
 The Residence Life Contract is a full academic year contract.
 There will be a contract cancellation fee applied to all terminated contracts after residents check into the halls.
 If a student breaks the contract prior to the end of either semester, any refund will be subject to the prorated schedule established by the Student Accounts Office.